Respaired/Darya_TTS/README.md

 ## Details

-The goal of this project was to see if I could develop the fastest modern speech synthesizer possible on a limited budget, without compromising on the model size. <br>
+The goal of this project was to see if I could develop the fastest modern speech synthesizer possible (especially on cpu) on a limited budget, without compromising on the model size. <br>
-1B was chosen because I had the headroom.

 - Speed:

 At 16 steps, Darya reaches an RTF of ~0.05-0.09 on a high-end server CPU (Arm Neoverse V2 or similar), or ~0.5 on an i7-12700H laptop.
-Dropping to 8 steps gets you ~0.25 on the 12700H, though that's pushing it, the model isn't distilled. if you don't care about the minimum workable latency, 32 would be the sweet-spot.
+Dropping to 8 steps gets you ~0.25 on the 12700H, though that's pushing it, the model isn't distilled.

 I have already tested everything on RTX 5090, 3090, 3070, V100 and H100. your mileage will vary with hardware, but I think everything included here to increase efficieny is proven to work. make sure to compile your model with max-autotune-no-cudagraphs.